PardisTaghavi/nd013-c1-vision-starter/ProjectWriteUp.md

 Augmentations are visualized in "Explore augmentations.ipynb". it should be noted that in the third round of training normalization is added to augmentations which result showing black images in Explore "augmentations.ipynb".
 This is due to the fact that normalization map all the pixel values to numbers between 0 and 1.
 `tensorboard dev upload --logdir 'experiments/reference/pipline3'`

-Final esults of the three config different config files with tensorboard can be found in the Resauls directory.
+Note1: Final esults of the three config different config files with tensorboard can be found in the Resauls directory.
+Note2: creating animation for the first try showed multiple object detection for each object and many fault detection as well which was not satisfying at all.
+Changing score_threshold of the non-maximum-supression to 0.6 in the config file improved results.